carsonoid/workshop-learn-github-actions/content/workshop/4-actions/index.md

 ## New Actions
 {{< slide >}}

 There are two more types of actions that can be very useful.
+The example workflow did not use them but we will add them now.

 - [Composite Actions](https://docs.github.com/en/actions/sharing-automations/creating-actions/creating-a-composite-action)
 - [Docker Container Actions](https://docs.github.com/en/actions/sharing-automations/creating-actions/creating-a-docker-container-action)